gvwilson/sensibleadventures/iffy/iffy.md

 The other half was convinced the machines were about to rise again.
 Hadn't the quarantine shed in Halley blown up?
 And what about that fixit bot that had glitched?
-If Nova Zembla had finally decided to stop trading and start shooting, humanity's only hope was to unite and---
+If the machines had finally decided to start shooting again, humanity's only hope was to unite and---

 Iffy switched off her tablet.